-- Produced Rancho Visions and Rancho View in a PDF format to adapt to budget reductions. - Enhanced intranet to carry vital information about the budget, crisis communications (AlertU), and the swine flu. - Sought corporate sponsors to underwrite the refreshments for Community Advisors. - Developed on-line tools to reach out to the community. - Maximized available technology at no cost the district to sustain brand visibility for the colleges and district. - Developed an affordable post-card mailing and devised new ways to produce the class schedule to reduce production and distribution costs, enabling the Graphic Communications/Publications to return more than \$90,000 to the General Fund ending balance in June 2009. - Researched and negotiated the lease of new production equipment that is increasing production and saving expenses to the district.
+- Launched the Rancho Visions blog to improve social media presence for RSCCD and colleges. - Produced Rancho View in a PDF format to adapt to budget reductions. - Enhanced intranet to carry vital information about the budget, crisis communications (AlertU), and the swine flu. - Sought corporate sponsors to underwrite the refreshments for Community Advisors. - Developed on-line tools to reach out to the community, including college Facebook fan pages. - Maximized available technology at no cost the district to sustain brand visibility for the colleges and district. - Shrewdly negotiated projects without outside printers and vendors to save money for the colleges and district. - Use recycled paper for all internal communication. - Direct all larger print jobs to Reprographics, as they can produce projects more affordably than the cost for color printing from desktop printers. - Restricted the use of printing on the departmental color machine (cartridge costs more than \$700). - Shared the camera (originally purchased by PAGR) with the Athletics Department at SCC to avoid a \$1,500 investment. - Made use of an old monitor and adapter instead of investing in new equipment when an existing monitor, used by Graphic Communications, could not be repaired. - Print both color and b/w copies in house (use right of first refusal protocol) to save district-wide resources. - Researched and negotiated the lease of new production equipment that is increasing production and saving expenses to the district.
+The new color copier will save the district \$104,239.50 over a five-year contract period.